Scrambling

 The activity instructor must hold the appropriate level of qualification for the terrain from one of the following:

 The above guidance is for summer conditions only, where no snow or ice is expected to be encountered.
-To take girls scrambling in winter conditions, you must follow the guidance for Ice Climbing
+To take girls scrambling in winter conditions, you must follow the guidance for ice climbing

 If the NGB award holder is a Girlguiding volunteer then this qualification should be listed on GO and the qualification must have been re-validated for use with Girlguiding in the last 5 years.